oflandernorth/PacketAnalyser/README.md

 | Destination port is in `suspicious_ports`      | +20        |

 The final risk score is stored in `ip_observations.RISK` and can be queried for prioritization.

+You may change the risk weights in the config file

 ---